Planned Right. Managed Right. Designed Right.

 Notable Quotes

-"We don’t need a north star, we need a constellation that allows us to see the full picture."
+"We don’t need a north star.
+We need a constellation that allows us to see the full picture."

-"The DP&M system has everything designers wish they could see from tools like Jira and Figma but can’t because those tools aren’t designed for that level of connected design management."
+"The DP&M tool has everything designers wish they could see from Jira and Figma, but often can’t because it’s either inappropriate or too hard to keep updated in those tools."

 Or choose a question: